OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Note that the line tagged with `; hit0_4` corresponds to the string that we've previously found: `0x7d1c499560 hit0_4 Hello from C++`.

-To learn more, please refer to the [r2frida wiki](https://github.com/enovella/r2frida-wiki/blob/master/README.md "r2frida Wiki").
+To learn more, please refer to the [r2frida wiki](https://github.com/nowsecure/r2frida/wiki "r2frida Wiki").

 ## Customizing Android for Reverse Engineering

 Working on real devices has advantages, especially for interactive, debugger-supported static/dynamic analysis.
 For example, working on a real device is simply faster.
-Also, Running the target app on a real device is less likely to trigger defenses.
+Also, running the target app on a real device is less likely to trigger defenses.
 Instrumenting the live environment at strategic points gives you useful tracing functionality and the ability to manipulate the environment, which will help you bypass any anti-tampering defenses the app might implement.

 ### Customizing the RAMDisk